rishirdua/ocr-recognition/Readme.md

 Disclaimer
 -----------
-The problem below has been borrowed (with minor changes) from the Probabilistic Graphical Models course offered by Dr. Parag Singla at IIT Delhi (Fall 2013 Semester).
+- The problem below has been borrowed (with minor changes) from the Probabilistic Graphical Models course offered by Dr. Parag Singla at IIT Delhi (Fall 2013 Semester).
+- The codes in this repository might have been modified from my original submission for the CSL864 Probabilistic Graphical Models at IIT Delhi.

 Problem Statement